zuozhenggh/learning-library/security-library/oiri/deploy-oiri/deploy-oiri.md

     <copy>helm install oiri /helm/oiri -f /app/k8s/values.yaml</copy>
     ```

-4. List the pods and ensure that all the pods are running
+4. List the pods and ensure that all the pods are running.

     ```
     <copy>kubectl get pods --all-namespaces</copy>